Leading Brainstorming in the Workplace: Your Free How-to Guide

 - Decision-making.
 Brainstorming is an activity that can be done successfully by individuals as well as groups.
 Still, research suggests that the group setting can be a particularly powerful scenario, especially when decisions need to be made.
 Harvard Business Review noted that “involving others with the relevant knowledge, experience, and expertise [as opposed to considering issues in isolation] improves the quality” of decisions

 Most brainstorming is done in person to capitalize on collaboration and group synergy.
 Certainly, virtual teams can, and increasingly do, brainstorm, too.
-However, the approach must be modified to the virtual setting, the technologies used, and other relevant factors.
-That calls for a different version of what Liam Neeson might describe as a “very particular set of skills.”
+However, the approach must be modified to the virtual setting, the technologies used, and other relevant factors, which calls for a different set of skills.
 Today, our focus is on leading in-person brainstorming meetings capably and confidently.

 Take Brainstorming and Team Leadership to the Next Level